edgyJackson/GoBattleNinja/README.md

 # Go Battle Ninja
 Pokemon Go team builder, training and simulation tool for players who need access to pertinent information related to battling.
-Enjoy this information and training system that will allow users to calculate IV's as well as study league rankings, "fast-move timing" mechanics, Charge Move Priority(CMP) winners, and battle simulations.
-Let this program generate teams and strategies FOR YOU; to help improve your knowledge, skills and performance in this part of the game.
+Enjoy this information and training system that will allow users to calculate IV's as well as study league rankings, "fast-move timing" mechanics, Charge Move Priority(CMP), and battle simulations.
+This program will soon be able to generate teams and strategies FOR YOU; to help improve your knowledge, skills and performance in this part of the game.

 # Table of Contents